 Read on to understand why infographics and visual aids remain as powerful learning aids in the classroom!

 Why Infographics Matter in the Classroom

-- Visuals can improve learning by up to 400%
+- Visuals can improve learning by up to 400 percent

-- The average person can recall 65% of visual information 10 days later (10% of what they heard)
+- The average person can recall 65 percent of visual information ten days later (only 10% of what they heard)

-- Most students (about 65%) are visual learners
+- Most students (about 65 percent) are visual learners

 It’s easy to see why more and more teachers are seeking ways to incorporate visual elements into their units and lessons.

 A 2015 research on using visual aids in the classroom found out that it helps students in the following areas: